SamuelTallet/alpine-llama-cpp-server/README.md

 ## Use cases

 This Docker image is particularly suited for:
-- Alpine-based application images, which require a HTTP inference server.
 - Servers that cannot do GPU-accelerated inference, e.g. a CPU-only VPS.
-- Environments with limited disk space.
+- Environments with limited disk space or low bandwidth.

 ## Examples